- What is Invisalign and how does it work?

-Using advanced 3-D computer imaging technology to project tooth movement, lnvisalign creates a series of clear, custom-made aligners that gradually move your teeth.
-You wear each aligner for about two weeks moving to the next set, until your teeth are straight.
+Using advanced 3-D computer imaging technology to project tooth movement, Invisalign creates a series of clear, custom-made aligners that gradually move your teeth.
+You wear each aligner for about two weeks, moving to the next set, until your teeth are straight.

 Nearly invisible - You can straighten your teeth without anyone knowing.

 Yes.
-With over 70% of all U.S. and Canadian orthodontists already certified to treat patients with lnvisalign, it has been proven effective in both clinical research and in private practices nationwide.
+With more than 70% of all U.S. and Canadian orthodontists already certified to treat patients with Invisalign, it has been proven effective in both clinical research and in private practices nationwide.

-Pictures of completed cases may be viewed at www.invisalign.com.
-Click on ''Explore Invisalign'' and the ''Past Patients'' tab.
+Pictures of completed cases may be viewed at www.invisalign.com/how-invisalign-works/braces-before-and-after.

 Aligners are made of a clear, thin medical-grade polymer that is virtually invisible when worn.